Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Season Stats

-- Mooney's 929 receiving yards (58.1 per game) pace all receivers on the Bears.
-He's been targeted 124 times and has totaled 69 receptions and four touchdowns.

-- So far this season, 25.1% of the 494 passes thrown by his team have gone Mooney's way.

-- Mooney (10 red zone targets) has been the recipient of 17.2% of his team's 58 red zone pass attempts.
+- Mooney has seen the ball thrown his way 10 times in the red zone this season, 17.2% of his team's 58 red zone pass attempts.

-- The Bears have thrown the football in 52.3% of their plays from scrimmage this year while running the ball 47.7% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Bears, who rank 26th in the NFL in points scored, have attempted a pass 52.3% of the time while running the football 47.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Vikings.